anshusaurav/js_closure/practice/scope.md

   myFunc();
 }

 Error as In declaration mode username is saved in memory but its not initialized.
-So Its undefined in Execution mode inside myFunc function
+So Its undefined in Execution mode inside myFunc function and let declaration comes later after myFunc function declaration.
 ```

 27. Guess the output and the reason behind that.